 To provide a comparison of our model's performance with other available methods, we present the results in Table \ref{app-table-16}.
 However, the comparison process faced several challenges: some web servers were not operational during testing, while others only allowed predictions on individual samples, making bulk evaluation difficult and very slow to response.
-We attempted to evaluate IonCom \cite{hu2016recognizing}, and MIB2 \cite{lu2022mib2} server tools, but encountered several issues: MIB2 had extremely slow response times, and IonCom imposed strict sample limitations for evaluation.
+We attempted to evaluate IonCom \citep{hu2016recognizing}, and MIB2 \citep{lu2022mib2} server tools, but encountered several issues: MIB2 had extremely slow response times, and IonCom imposed strict sample limitations for evaluation.

 Additionally, a potential overlap between the training data of these methods and our crafted test sets further made a fair evaluation complicated.
-This was particularly evident for LMetalSite \cite{10.1093/bib/bbac444}, where their reported performance on their own test sets was significantly lower compared to their results on our test sets, indicating a sign of data leaking in this comparison.
+This was particularly evident for LMetalSite \citep{10.1093/bib/bbac444}, where their reported performance on their own test sets was significantly lower compared to their results on our test sets, indicating a sign of data leaking in this comparison.

-Finally, preliminary experiments were conducted on Protein-Protein Binding Site Prediction using the PPIRef dataset \cite{bushuiev2310learning}.
+Finally, preliminary experiments were conducted on Protein-Protein Binding Site Prediction using the PPIRef dataset \citep{bushuiev2310learning}.
 The task involved predicting the binding interface residues on a target protein given the sequences of both the target and binder proteins (concatenated as input).
 Binding residues were defined as those on the target protein within 6Å of the binder.
-Initial results using the simplified index tokenization yielded a positive F$_1$ score of 0.47 on the test set.
-While promising, this result is preliminary, and further investigation is required.
+Initial results using the simplified index tokenization yielded an F$_1$ score of 0.47 on the test set.
+While encouraging, this result is preliminary, and further investigation is required.